Amy Gallo Keynote Speaker and Workplace Conflict Expert

 Amy Gallo biography

-Before her tenure at Harvard Business Review, Gallo worked as a management consultant at Katzenbach Partners, a strategy and organization firm in New York.
-She has taught at Brown University and the University of Pennsylvania and holds degrees from both Brown and Yale University.
+Before joining Harvard Business Review, Gallo was a management consultant at Katzenbach Partners, a strategy and organization firm in New York.
+She has taught at Brown University and the University of Pennsylvania, is a graduate of Yale University, and holds a master’s in public policy from Brown.

 Amy Gallo Speaking Videos